xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

   - slider1
 ---

 Welcome!
-I am currently a Ph.D. student in Systems Science at the State University of New York at Binghamton.
-Before joining the Ph.D. program, I was a COVID-19 research team leader in the [BIG DATA & AI Lab](https://intelrabbit.com/research-projects/) at [IntelligentRabbit LLC](https://intelrabbit.com/services/).
+I am currently pursuing Ph.D. study.
+Before that, I was a COVID-19 research team leader in the [BIG DATA & AI Lab](https://intelrabbit.com/research-projects/) at [IntelligentRabbit LLC](https://intelrabbit.com/services/).
 Besides, I was a machine learning engineer at Tianjin Value Fair Technology Inc in China in 2017.
 I earned my master